natalytvinova/tutorials.ubuntu.com/tutorials/containers/using-helm-with-canonical-kubernetes/using-helm-with-canonical-kubernetes.md

 - a Charmed Kubernetes cluster

 positive
 : If you do not have a Charmed Kubernetes cluster, you can refer to the following [tutorial](https://tutorials.ubuntu.com/tutorial/get-started-charmed-kubernetes) to spin up one in minutes.
 Charmed Kubernetes is a production-grade Kubernetes offering from Canonical which is fully compliant with the upstream project.
-Get Charmed Kubernetes right away and benefit from simplified deployments and operations provided by Juju charms.

 Survey
 : How will you use this tutorial?